 - AChecker by Inclusive Design Research Centre.
 Allows users to create their own guidelines, and author their own accessibility checks.

-- Opquast Reporting.
+- Opquast Reporting (in French).
 Website quality and accessibility assessment tool.
 It includes features to evaluate manually and automatically, to export audit reports in various format, to create tasks from bugs found during the evaluation.

 - Tanaguru.
 An open source (AGPL license) website assessment tool, with a focus on accessibility.